 What is sheltered housing?

 "Sheltered Housing" is a term used to describe a group of self-contained flats and bungalows specifically designed for older people.
-Normally you will need to be over 60 but, in exceptional circumstances, younger people with a disability can also be housed in these schemes.
+Normally you will need to be of retirement age, normally 65 years of age but, in exceptional circumstances, younger people with a disability can also be housed in these schemes.

 Sheltered housing is a specialised type of accommodation and service which enables older people to continue enjoying life in the community as independently as possible, with the benefit of friendship, support and communal facilities.
 There is also an alarm call system, which allows residents to contact help if there is an emergency.